syariatifaris/gobucket/README.md

 }
 ```

-The `Rescue` will send the signal to each alive task and run the `executor.OnPanicOccured(ctx, id, data)` function.
+The `Rescue` will send the signal to each alive task and run the `executor.OnPanic(ctx, id, data)` function.

 ### Development: